Nuitka/NUITKA-Utilities/README.md

 Use it to undo a upx-compression -- for example if you encounter problems.

 > Please note that - at least under Windows - UPX decompression **does not restore** binary identity with the original.
 Therefore, merging new compiles into a packed or unpacked folder ***will always fail*** when using `exe-maker.py`.
+But look at script ``exe-merger.py`` for ways out of this stumble block.

 ```
 D:\Jorj\Desktop\rest-folder>python upx-unpacker.py bin